Fikile Mthwalo: Career

 She started her acting career in the popular soap opera, Isidingo.
 She became one of the top 24 finalists in an 'O Access Presenter Search' aired on Channel O. In 2015, she made her first television lead role by playing the character of 'Ipeleng' in the serial It’s Complicated.
 Apart from that, she joined with several television commercials including Metropolitan, PEP, Omo, Shoprite, Etiselat Nigeria, Ponds, Hi-Malt Nigeria and Nivea UK.
 The she appeared in the telenovela Gold Diggers where she played the role 'Hlengiwe'.
 Fikile currently spends most of her time in New York and Los Angeles.

 Education

 Fikile earned her bachelor's degree in film and video production from the University of Cape Town (UCT), where she graduated with honours in 2012.
-In 2015 she was awarded a full scholarship to attend New York University's (NYU) Grad Acting Program.
+In 2015 she was awarded a full scholarship to attend New York University's Graduate Acting Program.
 In 2018 she graduated with a Master of Fine Arts in acting.